DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-3/recording-stereo/_index.md

 {{% note %}}
 A Blumlein pair is a coincident array of bidirectional microphones crossed at 90°.
 Each mic is displaced 45° from the center of the sound source,

-This array works in a similar way to an XY coincident pair – it is a coincident pair.
+This array works similarly to an XY coincident pair – it is a coincident pair.
 There are no time arrival differences between the coincident capsules, so as with XY coincident pair techniques, **only amplitude difference information is recorded and reproduced on playback.**

 The side rejection of bidirectional mic patterns causes less common pickup between the mics.
 This can create natural, realistic images that are wider and more spacious than XY.